Accident And Injury Attorneys

 It is impossible to know how many car accident victims truly suffer traumatic brain injuries because, in many cases, TBIs do not have apparent physical symptoms.
 However, using data from the New York State Department of Health (NYS DOH), we know that car accidents are among the most common causes of TBI hospitalizations for people in New York.

-According to additional data from the Centers for Disease Control and Prevention (CDC), 223,050 people were admitted to emergency departments for TBIs nationwide in 2018.
+According to the most recent data from the Centers for Disease Control and Prevention (CDC), about 69,000 people were admitted to emergency departments for TBIs nationwide.
 Car accidents were also a leading cause of TBI in this national data.

 Symptoms of a TBI